radius-project/docs/docs/content/operations/environments/howto-environment/index.md

       Initialization complete!
 Have a RAD time 😎
       ```

-1. Verify the initialization by running:
+1. Verify the Radius services were installed by running:
    ```bash
    kubectl get deployments -n radius-system
    ```